awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet.md

 The following limitations apply to EC2 Fleet:
 + EC2 Fleet is available only through the API or AWS CLI\.
-+ An EC2 Fleet request can't span Regions\.
++ An EC2 Fleet request can't span AWS Regions\.
 You need to create a separate EC2 Fleet for each Region\.
 + An EC2 Fleet request can't span different subnets from the same Availability Zone\.

 ## EC2 Fleet Limits<a name="ec2-fleet-limits"></a>

 The usual Amazon EC2 limits apply to instances launched by an EC2 Fleet, such as Spot request price limits, instance limits, and volume limits\.
 In addition, the following limits apply:
-+ The number of active EC2 Fleets per Region: 1,000 \* †
++ The number of active EC2 Fleets per AWS Region: 1,000 \* †
 + The number of launch specifications per fleet: 50 †
 + The size of the user data in a launch specification: 16 KB †
 + The target capacity per EC2 Fleet: 10,000